tomwhartung/five_factor_model/results/tomh/6-outofservice-star_wars_twin.md

-# 8-outofservice-star_wars_twin.md
+# 6-outofservice-star_wars_twin.md

 Results of taking the personality assessment at:

 - https://www.outofservice.com/starwars/

-# 8th Questionnaire
+# 6th Questionnaire

 Going through these in the sequence in which they are listed in `questionnaires/list_of_questionnaires.md` .

-That means I took this one eighth.
+That means I took this one sixth.

 ## Results